 It’s a Record-Breaking Construction

 In 2018, developers Madison Square Garden Entertainment began the creation of Sphere: the most expensive Las Vegas entertainment venue ever built (estimated at $2.3 billion).
-When it’s completed, the Sphere will be the world’s largest spherical structure, containing the world’s largest and highest-resolution LED screen.
+The Sphere is now the world’s largest spherical structure, containing the world’s largest and highest-resolution LED screen.
 It is set to change the Vegas skyline, as well as the entertainment industry, forever.

 It’s a Spectacular Structure

-Located just east of the Las Vegas Strip, behind the Venetian, this incomparable piece of architecture will stand over 360 feet tall and more than 516 feet wide.
-You’ll be able to see the Sphere from space, lit up by 60,000 square feet of programmable lighting.
-They’re already testing portions of this outer lighting as we speak, which is building anticipation within the city.
+Located just east of the Las Vegas Strip, behind the Venetian, this incomparable piece of architecture stands over 360 feet tall and more than 516 feet wide.
+You’ll even be able to see the Sphere from space, lit up by 60,000 square feet of programmable lighting.

 It’s a Benchmark for Entertainment

-The Sphere is planned to be an entertainment venue that will host mind-blowing concerts, award shows, films, and perhaps even sporting events like wrestling and boxing matches.
+The Sphere is an entertainment venue that hosts mind-blowing concerts, award shows, films, and even sporting events like wrestling and boxing matches.
 With a total capacity of 20,000 people, Madison Square Garden Entertainment’s CEO James L. Dolan says that Sphere isn’t just a venue – it’s “a new medium that will redefine entertainment”.

-Sphere is scheduled to open in Fall of 2023, and it’s something you won’t want to miss out on experiencing for yourself.
+Sphere is now open, and it’s something you won’t want to miss out on experiencing for yourself.

 How Has the Sphere Taken Shape?